 - Feel guilty about the loss, such as people who think they could have prevented a serious injury or death.

 - Think the loss was a result of unfairness, such as losing a loved one as a result of a violent act.

-- Experienced the unexpected or violent death of a loved one.
+- Experience the unexpected or violent death of a loved one.
 People who experience a traumatic loss are at risk for developing post-traumatic stress disorder (PTSD).

 - Experience a loss that others might not recognize as significant, such as miscarriage.